-For the Year Ended December 31,
+For the For the Year Ended December 31,

 2008 2009 2010

-(in thousands
+(in thousands)

-Audit fees (1) \$1,250 \$985 \$1,019
+Audit fees(1) \$ 1,250 \$ 985 \$ 1,019

 Audit-related fees (2) 320 232 40

 Tax fees 80 124 80

 Other fees

-^{(1) &}quot;Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and the review of our comparative interim financial statements.
+- (1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and the review of our comparative interim financial statements. - (2) "Audit related fees" represents aggregate fees billed for professional services rendered by our independent registered public accounting firm for the assurance and related services rendered in connection with our filing of Form F-3.